EasyBrizy/Brizy-Local-Editor/docusaurus/docs/development/creating-your-first-addon.md

 });
 ```

-You've now experienced the simplicity of creating your first Brizy addon.
+You've now experienced the simplicity of creating your first Brizy widget.